Important Bird Surveys in Watson Woods Riparian Preserve

 While there are several methods available, most of the surveys that have been conducted have been transect surveys.
 Using Granite Creek as central line, three teams followed specific sections of the creek as closely as vegetation allowed, counting all the individual birds by species they could identify by sight or by vocalization within roughly 50 meters on each side of the creek.
 This included birds flying over the area.
 This method was chosen based on the assumption that the highest concentration of birds would most likely be closest to the water, and thus the creek itself.
 Still, any survey tool available for volunteers to use was expected to provide only a sample of all the numbers of birds present in Watson Woods Riparian Preserve.

 All the findings of the surveys that were conducted during the restoration project are discussed in some detail in the final report of the grant work.
 That report was completed in 2013.
 Additionally, all the surveys completed since 2011 are now found on a website from Cornell Lab of Ornithology called “eBird”.
-Anyone can sign up for free (donations are accepted, of course) for an account, and then explore all the bird lists from almost every place on the planet!
+Anyone can sign up for a free account (donations are accepted of course), and then explore all the bird lists from almost every place on the planet!
 For the Preserve, those lists are titled Watson Woods Riparian Preserve, Granite Creek North, Granite Creek Middle, and Granite Creek South.

 There are a few highlights that the surveys have demonstrated that I want to mention.
 First, in 2010, volunteers found the Woods’ first pair of Common Black Hawks.
 This is a mostly tropical raptor species that has been found in southern Arizona riparian areas for a long time.
 The species first showed up in the Prescott area about 2008.
 Now it can be found at least as far north as along Oak Creek in Page Springs.
 Common Black Hawks have returned to Watson Woods every year since, and most years they have nested and raised young to independence from their parents before they migrated south for the winter.